Michael A. Rice: Academic career

 Rice has spent most of his career in academia, first appointed to the faculty of the University of Rhode Island (URI) in October 1987.
 His academic research interests are in the area of environmental physiology and ecology of bivalve molluscs, and he has further research interests in the field of aquaculture.
 His major contributions have been the demonstration that bivalve mollusks have the ability to absorb amino acids directly from seawater as a nutrition source, and that bivalves serve an important role in mediating the cycling of nitrogen and other nutrients within marine ecosystems.
 Additionally, he has studied the effects of shellfishing on the population ecology of bivalves.
 His research has led to refinements to the practice of managing shellfishery resources in coastal waters, estuaries and marine protected areas.

 Rice has made contributions the science of shellfishery management and to the growth of the aquaculture industry in Rhode Island, and internationally, including the Philippines, Tanzania, Georgia, Indonesia and The Gambia.
 Working with Enrico Beridze of the Iberian Pontomarine Aquaculture Company, he introduced mussel farming to the Black Sea coast of Georgia.
 He has led a study of invasive Australian crayfish in the Zambezi River watershed of Zambia.
 Rice has been the recipient of three Fulbright Scholarship awards: Republic of the Philippines 1996–97; Indonesia 1997; and Republic of the Philippines 2006.

-At the University of Rhode Island he served as Chairman of the Department of Fisheries, Animal and Veterinary Science from 2000 to 2004, and Chairman/President of the URI Faculty Senate from 2005 to 2007, and again from 2022 to 2023.
+At the University of Rhode Island he served as Chairman of the Department of Fisheries, Animal and Veterinary Science from 2000 to 2004, and again from 2025 to 2026.
+Rice served as Chairman/President of the URI Faculty Senate from 2005 to 2007, and again from 2022 to 2023.
+He subsequently served as the Grand Marshal of the 2023 Spring Commencement Ceremonies.